-The Ndungu-1 NFW well is located a few kilometers from Eni’s West Hub facilities, and has been drilled by the Poseidon drillship in a water depth of 1076 meters and reached a total depth of 4050 meters.
+The Ndungu-1 NFW well is located a few kilometres from Eni’s West Hub facilities, and has been drilled by the Poseidon drillship in a water depth of 1076 meters and reached a total depth of 4050 meters.

 The Poseidon drillship was previously owned by Ocean Rig until the driller was acquired by Transocean in December 2018.
 The drillship started working for Eni in Angola in November last year following a drilling campaign in Namibia where it had drilled for Chariot and Tullow.
 Eni hired the Poseidon for a firm four-well program.